Avasam/Global_Speedrunning_Scoreboard/README.md

 †The method used to differentiate speedruns from scores leaderboards can very rarely give false-negative.
 It happens when only the 1st place is/are using the primary time comparison ([see this example screenshot](http://puu.sh/xfrpr/57d6358440.jpg)) wich you can easily fix if you're a mod or if your run is part of the leaderboard by updating the times.

+Special thanks to [Dugongue](http://www.speedrun.com/user/Dugongue) for testing a lot.